Elya2305/TesterAppSpringBoot2.0/README.md

 # Millionaire game 2.0.

-This is the 2th version of simulation of millionaire game!
+This is the 2th version of the simulation of millionaire game!
 It's identical to [this](https://github.com/Elya2305/TesterAppSpringBoot) one (check out the [description](https://github.com/Elya2305/TesterAppSpringBoot/blob/master/README.md)),